-When you have a narrow, small bedroom, you have to aim for the fewest possible furniture.
-The way you organize the furniture will directly influence your perception of the space available inside the room.
+Also, when you have a small space, you have to aim for the fewest possible furniture.
+The way you organize the furniture will directly influence your perception of the space available.
 Sit down and draw the furniture arrangement on a sheet of paper before you start to move stuff around.
 Here are some small bedroom furniture arrangement hacks to help you along the way.

-Normally, the cabinets or cupboards of the bedroom are placed on the corners of a wall.
-But if for some reason yours is in the center of the wall that is in front of the bedroom door, put the headboard of the bed (or feet) against that wall, aligned to a side of the room.
+Normally, the cabinets or cupboards of the bedroom are placed in the corners of a wall.
+But if for some reason yours is in the center of the wall, that is in front of the bedroom door, put the headboard of the bed against that wall — aligned to a side of the room.
 Place your bedside table to the other side of the bed (if there is enough space, otherwise maybe you should do without it) and put your desk in the wall where the door is.

 Do you have more tips to share?
 Please share them with us in the comments section below.